akasuv/blinkread/README.md

 BlinkRead is a chrome extension that generates a quick summary of any website, powered by [ChatGPT](https://openai.com/blog/chatgpt/).

+## Quick Installation

+You can find the extension on the [release page](https://github.com/akasuv/blinkread/releases).

 ## Getting Started

 Dev mode